-The dogs wake up from their rug in front of the tv and run to the door barking and jumping.
-The cats are zigzagging low to the terrain and knocking lamps and magazines every which way because the dogs have gone crazy like the cats always knew they would someday.
+The dogs jump up from their rug in front of the tv and run to the door barking and jumping like fools.
+The cats are zigzagging low knocking lamps and magazines every which way trying to escape because the dogs have gone crazy like the cats always knew they would someday.

 I figure it’s another stray dog.
-Two years and they still haven’t gotten the message, Emmolene’s not here anymore.
+Three years and they still haven’t gotten the message, Emmolene’s not here any more.
 We must have the dog equivalent of a hobo sign on our door: “These people will feed you.”

-So I open up, but it’s no dog or cat.
+So I open up, but it’s not a dog.
+Or a cat either.